 The People behind Onesixtyfourth

 Anne sees the world differently and synthesizes seemingly discrete things in new ways that make for a greater, more successful whole.
-As a natural problem-solver who rarely accepts things as they are, she is most energized when using the brand to transform organizations’ relationships with themselves, the marketplace and the wider world.
-Well-versed inside and outside of the boardroom, she focuses on uniting brand development with business objectives and executing strategy that enhances a brand’s financial and social value.
+As a natural problem-solver who always sees opportunities for progress, she is most energized helping brands transform their relationships with consumers, stakeholders, the marketplace and the wider world.
+Well-versed inside and outside of the boardroom, she focuses on uniting brand development with business objectives to enhance a brand’s financial and social value.
 Continue Reading

 Having more than twenty-five years of experience in brand development, marketing and research, Anne brings the knowledge and understanding that only comes from interacting with a lengthy list of the world’s most prestigious brands across a wide range of categories, from vodka to travel to technology and finance, to every client and every project.
 Her CV includes five years as head of the consulting businesses for Interbrand in the US and London.
 There, she focused on integrating brand valuation, research, strategy and naming, transforming them into a more holistic offering, which resulted in more inspired implementation and meaningful business results.
 Following Interbrand, Anne founded Onesixtyfourth, which she later merged into Sterling Brands’ London office, and recently relaunched in NY.
 Her early career was rooted in research, strategic planning and product management, first at Chemical Bank (now JPMorganChase) and later at Bankers Trust (now Deutshe Bank).
 Before receiving her MBA, her first ‘real’ job was at Grey Advertising.